LucernaSancta/advanced-snake/docs/textures/README.md

 Textures are organized into folders based on what they represent:
 ```
 textures/
 ├── snakes/    ← Textures for each snake
 ├── food/      ← Textures for apples
-└── walls/    ← Textures for walls
+├── walls/     ← Textures for walls
+└── backgrund/ ← Textures for the bacground
 ```
 Each folder contains `.png` files that can be referenced dynamically at runtime.